pgdr/talks/review/PITCHME.md

 +++

-1. Rubber duck / self-check
+1. Self-check
 2. Pair programming
 3. Peer review / informal walk through
 4. Formal inspection

 +++

-Rubber duck ...

-> _insights are often found by simply describing the problem aloud_

 Self-check:

+* read your own code
+* quickest and simplest form of review

-> self-checking is much faster; not as efficient; better than nothing
+> Not as efficient, but better than nothing

 +++